A2 raw milk is becoming much more in demand these days as people learn about the problematic A1 beta-casein protein found in A1 milk.

 There may be studies that show that Jerseys are more efficient than Holsteins in converting feed into milk.

-Most popular dairy cow breed: the Holstein.

 The most popular dairy cow breed is the Holstein.

 This breed originated from European cows that were selectively bred in the Netherlands about 2000 years ago.

 The original stock came from the black and white cows that belonged to the Batavians and Friesians.

 The intermingling of these cows produced a very efficient and high producing dairy cow.

-Holsteins now make up the majority of dairy cows in America.
-This adaptable dairy cow can be raised on pastures and in many mixed farming systems.
-They are also very suitable for the dairy industry.
+Holsteins now make up the majority of dairy cows in America for this very reason.

+This very adaptable dairy cow can be raised on pastures and also in many mixed farming systems.
+They are very suitable for the dairy industry.

-However, with the right breeding program you can also create an A2/A2 Holstein cow.
+Holsteins are known to have more A1 genes which produce the A1 beta-casein protein.
+However, with the right breeding program you can create an A2/A2 Holstein cow.

-The main reason that Holsteins are so popular is that they can produce more milk on less feed than other large dairy cows.
+The main reason that Holsteins are so very popular is that they can produce more milk on less feed than other large dairy cows.

 Holsteins can produce close to 9 gallons per day per cow!

 However, their milk will have a lower butterfat and protein content than other dairy breeds.
-Holsteins are usually only productive for about 4 to 6 years.

-The regulation of the commercial distribution of packaged raw milk will vary from state to state.
+Be aware that the regulation of the commercial distribution of packaged raw milk will vary from state to state.

-In many states, you'll be able to buy A2 raw milk straight from the farm.
+In many states, you'll be able to buy A2 raw milk straight from

 A2 raw milk is sometimes distributed through a cow share program, wherein the consumer owns a share of the dairy animal or of the herd.

-Be aware that A2 raw milk can be marketed for "pet consumption only" in states where the sale for human consumption is being prohibited.
+Be aware that raw milk can be marketed for "pet consumption only" in states where the sale for human consumption is being prohibited.

 To find A1 or A2 raw milk in your neck of the woods to experience drinking raw milk benefits - go to www.Realmilk.com.